 The cultural history of keyboard instruments as field of research

 Aurelius Belz (Mainz 1959), trained in harpsichord and piano making, passed the Masters Exam in 1987, degree in Fine Arts from the Otto-Friedrich University of Bamberg, dissertation in 1998 entitled: “The instrument of the lady.
 Painted harpsichords of three centuries” Internship at the Russell Collection for early keyboard instruments in Edinburg, as well as at the Musée Instrumental du Conservatoire National supérieur de musique et de danse de Paris.
+Management of the piano workshops Jecklin and Musik-Hug in Bülach.
 Executive degree in Business Administration in Zurich.
 Since January 2017 active member of the International Society for Musical Theological Bach Research / University of Music, Würzburg.

 In crafts as in science, only the processing object determines what tools properly have to be used

 Following this principle while exploring historical keyboard instruments, I'm conducted solely by the given information content.
 The construction as such requires the tools of an instrument maker, the coat of arms of the owner the tools of an historian and heraldist and the painting and all decorative elements the perspective of an art historian.
 Needless to say, what background to all this a representation of Trinity demands.